-For an average man building a befitting house – some place you can call home, is definitely a dream come true.
-A home of your own is arguably the biggest asset man can have.
-This article states 10 things you ought to consider when building your dream home
+For an average man building a befitting house – some places you can call home is definitely a dream come true.
+A home is probably one of the biggest assets any man would ever have.
+This article states 10 important things you ought to consider when building your dream home.

 It’s every sane man’s desire to find a worthy place to call home especially when it’s built or bought from their own sweat and not like it’s rented.
 There is always this sudden adrenaline rush that comes with owning your own house; it’s a dream come true.

 However there is a need to come off the ‘cloud 9’ feeling and consider for a moment the practicalities involved in achieving such feat.